apekshaekhande/PowerBI/Project_Pizza_Sales_Model/README_pizza_model.md

 How many pizzas are we making during peak periods?
 What are our best and worst-selling pizzas?
 What's our average order value?
-How well are we utilizing our seating capacity? (we have 15 tables and 60 seats) That's all I can think of for now, but if you have any other ideas I'd love to hear them – you're the expert!

-Thanks in advance,

-Mario Maven (Manager, Plato's Pizza)

-Colllection Methodology
-The public dataset is completely available on the Maven Analytics website platform where it stores and consolidates all available datasets for analysis in the Data Playground.
-The specific individual datasets at hand can be obtained at this link below: https://www.mavenanalytics.io/blog/maven-pizza-challenge

-📌I set up the data model to include all the related instances in one single table so obtaining data for analysis is made easier.

-My Inspiration
-Complete details were also provided about the challenge in the link if you are interested.
-The purpose of uploading here is to conduct exploratory data analysis about the dataset beforehand with the use of Pandas and data visualization libraries in order to have a comprehensive review of the data and translate my findings and insights in the form of a single page visualization.